freezecoder/umiviewer/README.md

 A viewer for UMI and metrics file from DropSeq analysis.
 The results of the canal pipeline are used as input to this dashboard viewer.
 This code uses the shiny framework ( http://shiny.rstudio.com).

+It is highly recommended that you launch this package using Rstudio (http://www.rstudio.com) (Windows/Mac) if you do not have access to a shiny server installation.

 # Dependencies